 Heather Rosmarin, Founder & Executive Director, is an attorney with more than ten years of experience in the clean energy sector.
-Before founding the Institute, Ms. Rosmarin practiced law at Cooley LLP in Silicon Valley, where she represented companies and investors as a senior attorney in the firm's Clean Energy and Technologies practice.
+Before founding the Institute in 2012, Ms. Rosmarin practiced law at Cooley LLP in Silicon Valley, where she represented technology companies and investors.
 Ms. Rosmarin regularly presents at energy industry and policy conferences and in university fora.
 Her articles have been published in Energy Focus and the California International Law Journal.
-She is Vice-Chair of the American Bar Association's Energy Markets and Finance Committee and reviews / contributes to REN21’s annual Renewables Global Status Report.
-Ms. Rosmarin holds a J.D. from the University of California, Berkeley School of Law (Boalt Hall), an A.B. from Princeton University, and an executive-level certificate in Climate Change Economics and Governance from the London School of Economics and Political Science.
+In 2017, she was appointed to be Vice-Chair of the Energy Markets and Finance Committee of the American Bar Association's Section of Energy, Environment, and Resources.
+She regularly reviews and contributes to REN21’s annual Renewables Global Status Report and other industry and NGO publications.
+Ms. Rosmarin holds a J.D. from the University of California, Berkeley School of Law (Boalt Hall), an A.B. from Princeton University, and an executive certificate in Climate Change Economics and Governance from the London School of Economics and Political Science.

 R. Thomas Amis is a partner at Amis, Patel & Brewer, a boutique law firm focused on providing legal services to the renewable energy and sustainability sectors.
 Mr. Amis has developed and financed projects in a number of industry sectors over the course of his career, with an emphasis on electric power projects.
 For the past decade, Mr. Amis' practice has focused on project development and finance in the renewable energy sector.
 Mr. Amis has been recognized in America's Leading Lawyers for Business in Chambers USA and in The Best Lawyers in America.
 He has served as an adjunct professor of project finance and renewable energy at the McDonough School of Business at Georgetown University, and he lectures widely on topics relevant to the renewable energy industry.
 Mr. Amis received his JD from Columbia Law School, MBA from INSEAD in Fontainebleau, France, MS from The London School of Economics and Political Sciences, and BS from Yale University.